Awesome-Password-Manager/server/README.md

 this server up for your local network you can set this option to `true`, but if your setting this server for public use, set it to `false`

-Then install the dependencies with `npm i` and start the server with `npm run start`
+- `MAX`: Max storage size limit for one key, in chars Then install the dependencies with `npm i` and start the server with `npm run start`